 “Me too.” was all he could reply.

 I saw the afterimages of that photo for hours that day, every time I closed my eyes.
 It felt like a bad dream revisiting, night after night.
 The whole day felt like that, really.
-I sat on the sidewalk and argued with Stephanie over the phone.
+I sat on the sidewalk and argued with a different friend over the phone.
 Always the tragedy junkie, she felt the need to see the photo, to bear witness in some morbid way I couldn’t understand.
 I told her I couldn’t remember the URL, and that I wouldn’t give it up, even if I remembered.

 We had a different relationship to tragedy.
 She felt the need to be in some semblance of control, if only information.
 It made sense in a way.
 We live in a place where we are all totally disempowered the majority of the time, and this was the one tiny way to feel empowered.